 You’ll likely need to pull:

-Heads up that there could be more—these lenders are strict, and want to make certain that they’re not taking on unnecessary risk.
+Heads up that there could be more—these lenders are rigid during the loan underwriting process because they want to make certain that they’re not taking on unnecessary risk.
 (You might have gathered, then, that the traditional loan or SBA loan product can be a lengthy process.)

 Even the most well-prepared business owner can overlook information critical to securing a business loan.
 Likewise, lenders might want more documentation if the information they’ve initially asked for doesn’t give enough of a picture of the borrower and the potential risk they’re weighing.